atribelli/matrix3d/README.md

 Inside the *mac* and *win* subfolders you will find Xcode and Visual Studio projects for development and debugging.

 ## Building
+make - Detects OS and architecture and builds intel, arm64, or arm32 code.
-make intel - Builds executables for Intel: matrix3d-loops, matrix3d-unroll, matrix3d-intrin, and matrix3d-avx.
+intel: cpuid, matrix3d-loops, matrix3d-unroll, matrix3d-intrin, and matrix3d-avx.
-make arm64 - Builds executables for ARM64: matrix3d-a64loops, matrix3d-a64unroll, matrix3d-a64intrin, and matrix3d-neon64.
+arm64: a64cpuid, matrix3d-a64loops, matrix3d-a64unroll, matrix3d-a64intrin, and matrix3d-a64neon.
-make arm32 - Builds executables for ARM32: matrix3d-a32loops, matrix3d-a32unroll, and matrix3d-a32intrin.
+arm32: a32cpuid, matrix3d-a32loops, matrix3d-a32unroll, and matrix3d-a32intrin.
-make clean - Removes executable and build files.
+make clean - Remove executable and build files.
 nmake /f matrix3d.mak - Builds executables for Windows: matrix3d-loops, matrix3d-unroll, matrix3d-intrin, and matrix3d-avx.
 nmake /f matrix3d.mak clean - Removes executable and build files under Windows.

 ## Testing
 Intel based Mac.
 ARM based Mac.
-Windows PC.
+Intel based Windows PC.
+ARM based Windows PC (Virtualized on Mac).
-Linux PC.
+Intel based Linux PC.
+ARM based Linux PC (Virtualized on Mac).
-Raspberry Pi 64-bit.
+Raspberry Pi 64-bit (ARM64 Linux).
-Raspberry Pi 32-bit.
+Raspberry Pi 32-bit (ARM32 Linux).

 ## Code
 C++ Templates are used so that I can conveniently test code on different data types in the same executable, and to handle arbitrary matrix and vector dimensions.
 In a "real world" application I might define a ```real``` type that is an alias for whatever actual type I wanted to use and just use templates for things like automatically matching matrix dimensions (Ex RxC = RxK * KxC).